 This recipe is for the apple "vlaai" that Frieda, my mother, used to make.
-"Vlaai" pies are traditionally made in the (far) southeast of The Netherlands, even though the name is probably derived from an old German word for a flat tart (food, not the other kind of tart).
+"Vlaai" pies are traditionally made in the (far) southeast of The Netherlands, even though the name is probably derived from an old German word for a flat tart (I'm taking culinarily here - not the whorey kind of tart).
 The crust of a "vlaai" is neither a pastry crust, nor a pie crust.
 A "vlaai" has a filling of apples, cherries, plums, apricots, or gooseberries.
-No whipped cream on top, or layer of baker's pudding inside.
+And: no whipped cream on top, or layer of baker's pudding inside a real vlaai!

 Dutch and English apple pies date back at least 500 years.
 Apple seeds were introduced to (colonial) North America in the 17th century, as were apple pie recipes.